manishbista28/articles/survey_proposal.md

 ## 4. Application

 ### 4.1 Advertisement without third party cookies
+Google Topics API makes use of a list of topics to classify a user's interest.
+Current [draft](https://github.com/patcg-individual-drafts/topics/blob/main/taxonomy_v1.md) includes around 400 of them.
+This goes to show that there are finitely many attribute values to represent a user's interest and display personalized ads.
+Additionally, our current design supports user specified profile information captured in a credential.
+This can be helpful especially since the use of Google Topics API is known to be less effective compared to the use of third party tokens.

 ### 4.2 Data Market
+Because data is never exposed and is valuable for data requesters, a market, to buy and sell private data or some computation on it, can be formed.

 ### 4.3 User profile integrations
+User profile information can be ported to other applications.

 ### 4.4 Machine Learning